MatthewG006/Plenty-of-plants/DOCUMENTATION.md

 ### 4.1.
 Authentication and User Data

-The app uses a simplified authentication system that relies entirely on the user's browser storage (`localStorage`).
-When a user logs in or signs up, their email and a generated username are saved on their device.
-The profile page reads this saved information to display it.
-Logging out simply removes this data from the browser's storage.
-This logic is primarily handled on the login, signup, and profile pages.
+The app uses Firebase Authentication for user signup and login.
+When a user creates an account, a corresponding document is created for them in the `users` collection in Firestore.
+This document stores all their game-related data, such as their plant collection, gold, and showcase selections.
+The `AuthContext` (`src/context/AuthContext.tsx`) manages the user's session and provides their data to the rest of the app.

 ### 4.2.
 Audio System